Skip to content

 })

-See: Check effect() documentation - With Cleanup.
+See: Check use() documentation - With Cleanup.

 Effects and Side Effects

-Q: effect() gets stuck in infinite loop
+Q: use() gets stuck in infinite loop

-A: Don't update tracked state inside effect.
+A: Don't update tracked state inside use() effect.

 tsx